Fancy a picnic in the park this weekend with your family? Here's a guide to Dubai's top 10 parks that you must visit and enjoy

 Al Rashidiya Park is a small family park that is quite close to Dubai International Airport and is next to Rashidiya Metro Station on Dubai Airport Road.
 It is a quiet less hectic park than some and is great for a family outing.

 There are lots of well-equipped playground areas for the kids and plenty of seating in the shade for the grown-ups.
 There is a small entry fee and Wednesday’s and Saturday’s are for ladies and children only.
 Combine your visit with a trip to Bin Sougat Centre for a nice afternoon out.

 9. Satwa Park

-There is also a proper, rubber running and jogging track for all the exercisers out there- it’s 6 meters wide and slightly raised so you can see into the park whilst running round the outside.
-There is a lovely central plaza with a fountain surrounded by palm trees which is a lovely place to sit, relax and read the newspaper.
+There is also a proper, rubber running and jogging track for all the fitness people out there which is 6 metres wide and slightly raised so you can see into the park whilst running around the outside.
+There is a lovely central plaza with a fountain surrounded by palm trees which is a lovely place to sit, relax, and read the newspaper.

 10. Umm Sequiem Park

 This small park is situated near to Jumeirah Beach Hotel and is a lovely green space to spend time in.
 It is a family park and only women and children are allowed in during the week.